Queen Elizabeth Way: 1950s-1970s: New alignment, replacement of at-grade intersections and drawbridges

 as were interchanges with Mississauga Road and Kerr Street.

 Service roads allowed engineers to separate local access from the highway and avoid space-consuming interchanges in many places.
-Therefore, interchanges were only opened at Bronte Road (then Highway 25), Kerr Street, Royal Windsor Drive (then Highway 122), Southdown Road (now Erin Mills Parkway north of the interchange), Mississauga Road, Hurontario Street (then Highway 10), Cawthra Road, Dixie Road, and Highway 27.
+Therefore, interchanges were only opened at Bronte Road (then Highway 25), Kerr Street, Royal Windsor Drive (then Highway 122), Southdown Road (now Erin Mills Parkway north of the interchange), Mississauga Road, Hurontario Street (then still Highway 10), Cawthra Road, Dixie Road, and Highway 27.

-The Skyways

 Two major projects were ongoing near Burlington at this point.
 On April 29, 1952, the W.E.
 Fitzgerald struck the two-lane lift bridge at the entrance to Hamilton Harbour.

 Damage to the crossing resulted in the QEW's closure until a temporary bridge was erected.
 To remedy what was becoming a major delay and hazard, the Department of Highways began planning a high-level bridge to cross the shipping channel.
-Construction also began on the Freeman Diversion interchange to provide better access to this new structure as well as the proposed Chedoke Expressway, bypassing the old trumpet interchange and creating a new three-way junction.
-Work on both proceeded over the next six years.
+Immediately west of the Guelph Line interchange, construction also began to improve access to the new bridge with the Freeman Diversion, a new routing of the QEW that would bypass the existing Middle Road section which passed through the community of Freeman that was becoming increasingly built-up, then connect to a new three-way junction (the Freeman Interchange) with the proposed Chedoke Expressway, and continue to the existing Burlington Interchange which would retain the underpass for Middle Road but be reconfigured to accept traffic primarily from the Diversion.
+Work on the new bridge and Diversion proceeded over the next six years.